matrix-org/synapse/docs/admin_api/rooms.md

 ## Deleting forward extremities

-In the event a room has lots of forward extremities, the extra can be deleted as follows:
+If a room has lots of forward extremities, the extra can be deleted as follows:

 ```